-If you have a dog that is eating sticks and shows other symptoms such as sleeping more than usual, weakness, and lack of appetite, you should bring him to see a veterinary professional as soon as you can.
+Then there's the fact that eating sticks can be a symptom of a medical problem, for example anemia, nutritional deficiency, or dental issues.
+So if you have a dog that is eating sticks and displaying other symptoms — such as sleeping more than usual, weakness, and lack of appetite — you should take them to see a veterinary professional as soon as you can.

 Why Eating Sticks Occurs in Dogs

-When a dog has a low red blood cell count (low iron), it can cause them to develop a condition called pica, which causes your dog to eat non-food items.
-Anemia can be caused by many different reasons such as intestinal bleed or even leukemia.
+When a dog has a low red blood cell count (low iron), it can result in a condition called pica, which causes your dog to eat non-food items.
+Anemia can be caused by many different factors, including an intestinal bleed, parasites or even leukemia.

-Some commercial dog foods contain artificial fillers and preservatives that can make it difficult for your dog to get enough nutrients.
-If he fills up on these fillers or preservatives, he has no room for the nutrients he needs.
-If your dog has a nutritional or mineral deficiency, he may try getting it from other sources such as sticks.
+Some poor-quality commercial dog foods contain artificial fillers and preservatives that can make it difficult for your dog to get enough nutrients.
+If they fill up on these non-essential ingredients, they may not be getting all the nutrients they need.
+This can also occur if your pet is fed an unbalanced home made diet or eats more treats than meals.
+A nutritional or mineral deficiency could be the result, and your dog may try to access nutrition from other sources such as sticks.

-There are many different digestive disorders that can cause enough irritation for your dog to eat sticks.
+There are many different digestive disorders that can cause difficulty absorbing nutrients and pica.
 Some of these include:

-If your dog has any kind of dental disease such as gum disease or cavities, he may be chewing on sticks to try to alleviate the discomfort.
-However, he is likely making the problem worse.
+If your dog has any kind of dental disease, such as gum disease or cavities, they may be chewing on sticks to try to alleviate the discomfort.
+However, doing so will likely only make the problem worse.